irfan-za/nextjs-groqAI/README.md

 yarn
 ```

-3. creete `.env` file in the root folder with this value:
+3. create `.env` file in the root folder with this value:

 `
 GROQ_API_KEY= your_api_key